atv2016/ocr_recognizer/README.md

 ### How is this different from Frigate OCR Recognizer

 This is a simple web endpoint.
-[Frigate ocr recognizer](https://github.com/atv2016/frigate_ocr_recognizer) is a fork from [plate recognizer](https://github.com/ljmerza/frigate_plate_recognizer) and more tightly integrates with Frigate using MQTT to exchange messages and set sublabels in Frigate.
+[Frigate ocr recognizer](https://github.com/atv2016/frigate_ocr_recognizer) is a fork from [Frigate plate recognizer](https://github.com/ljmerza/frigate_plate_recognizer) and more tightly integrates with Frigate using MQTT to exchange messages and set sublabels in Frigate.